 2PM not only has a lot of fans in South Korea but also in Japan.
 The group was launched by JYP Entertainment and made its debut in Japan in 2011 to great success.
 They are known for their old-school sound and compared to most K-pop boy groups, 2PM has gone with a look that is a bit more mature and grown-up.

 2PM toured around Japan over the next five years and gained a strong, loyal following.
-There is talk that in 2022, 2PM will be making a comeback which has both South Korean and Japanese fans very excited.

 One of the hottest Kpop boy groups right now for SM Entertainment is NCT.
 NCT was formed back in 2016 and now has 23 members as of early 2021.
 The first unit introduced was NCT U back in 2016 and was followed by NCT 127.
 Later there was the teenage unit called NCT Dream.
 The umbrella group is NCT, and they released their 2nd album in late 2020.
 It was a two-part album called NCT 2020 Resonance Part 1/Part 2.
 It sold over 2.6 million copies within 60 days.
 Therefore, the album is now the highest-selling physical album that SM Entertainment released.
 In addition, NCT received its first Daesang Award at the 2020 Asia Artist Awards.
-Those that feel they are true NCT fans should try out NCT Quiz.

 Monsta X was created from the hit reality TV survival program No Mercy produced by Starship Entertainment.
 The group has six members and is climbing up the overall standings with a huge 2020.
 They have been nominated for many Korean and international awards.
 They are especially popular in Japan thanks to their Japanese single, Spotlight.
 In addition, it received an official gold certification from the Recording Industry Association of Japan.

 Many might not agree to rank Seventeen this high when you have groups like 2AM, BtoB, Got7, Stray Kids, and INFINITE, but you can’t disagree with their success in recent years.
 The 13-member Kpop boy group formed by Pledis Entertainment back in 2015 changed how Kpop groups operate.
 Furthermore, they have sub-units.
 One for hip hop, vocal, and the other for performance.
-The performance unit is credited for Seventeen’s amazing choreography and dance performance on-screen and live on stage.
+The performance unit is credited for Seventeen’s amazing choreography and dance performance on-screen and lives on stage.